mmrezaee/VRTM/README.md

 This Tensorflow code implements the model and reproduces the results from the paper.

 <img src="figs/vrtm_Graph.png" width="265"/> <img src="figs/vrtm_EncDec.png" width="550"/>
+# Citing this work
+Please cite if you find our work helpful to your research:

+    @article{rezaee2020discrete,
+      title={A Discrete Variational Recurrent Topic Model without the Reparametrization Trick}, author={Rezaee, Mehdi and Ferraro, Francis},
+      journal={Advances in neural information processing systems},
+      year={2020}
+    }
 # Requirements
 - python3.5
 - tensorflow 1.13